-IEEE 802.1Q Tunneling This feature is designed for service providers carrying traffic for multiple customers (OinO) across their networks.
+IEEE 802.1Q Tunneling This feature is designed for service providers carrying traffic for multiple customers across their networks.
 QinQ tunneling is used to maintain customer-specific VLAN and Layer 2 protocol configurations even when different customers use the same internal VLAN IDs.
 This is accomplished by inserting Service Provider VLAN (SPVLAN) tags into the customer's frames when they enter the service provider's network, and then stripping the tags when the frames leave the network.

 Traffic Prioritization This switch prioritizes each packet based on the required level of service, using eight priority queues with strict priority, Weighted Round Robin (WRR) scheduling, or a combination of strict and weighted queuing.
 It uses IEEE 802.1p and 802.1Q tags to prioritize incoming traffic based on input from the end-station application.
-These functions can be used to provide independent priorities for delay-sensitive data and best-effort data.